ndl-logo-new.jpg

 • Addiction and recovery

-This easy to implement, time effective, scheme of work provides teachers with up to date, evidence based, information and training to understand the fundamentals of neurodiversity, as well as strategic lesson plans with quality assured, age-appropriate accompanying resources to underpin learning targets.
-Providing the “what”, “why” and “how” of reaching and teaching young neurodiverse minds.
-Written in line with national RSHE objectives, ensuring cross curricula links.
+This easy-to-implement, time-effective scheme of work provides teachers with up-to-date, evidence-based information and training, to help understand the fundamentals of neurodiversity, as well as strategic lesson plans with quality-assured, age-appropriate accompanying resources to underpin learning targets.
+EFR provides the “what”, “why”, and “how” of reaching and teaching young neurodiverse minds, and was written in line with national RSHE objectives - ensuring cross-curricula links.

-In a triangulated approach EFR works with the education setting, young person and home environment covering four core modules:
+In a triangulated approach, EFR works not only with the educational setting, but also the young person and their home environment too, during which time it covers the following four core modules:

-Understanding how to use the Neurodiverse Mind - providing practical strategies to nurture ADHD minds, taking them from barely coping to fully thriving – this section seeks to introduce and embed a whole school approach to inclusive and diverse teaching and understanding as well as strategies to thrive at home and in the wider community – now and in the future.
+Understanding how to use the Neurodiverse Mind: Providing practical strategies to nurture ADHD minds - taking them from barely coping, to fully thriving – this module seeks to introduce and embed a whole-school approach to inclusive and diverse teaching and understanding, as well as strategies necessary to thrive both at home, and in the wider community.

-SEN to ZEN – The term special educational needs in respect of ADHD is outdated and inaccurate.
-ADHD is a difference in cognition, not something that can be trained, forced, punished or rewarded to operate like its neurotypical counterparts.
-In this section we underpin your developing knowledge of ADHD and offer an understanding of the history and methodology of holistic practices to support with self-regulation skills, including how to incorporate these correctly into modern day lifestyles to promote a positive inner atmosphere for ADHD beings.
+SEN to ZEN: In respect of ADHD, the term 'special educational needs' is outdated and inaccurate.
+ADHD is a difference in cognition, not something that can be trained, forced, punished, or rewarded to operate like its neurotypical counterparts.
+In this module, we underpin your developing knowledge of ADHD, and offer an understanding of the history and methodology of using holistic practices to support with self-regulation skills - including how to incorporate these correctly into modern day lifestyles, in order to promote a positive inner atmosphere for ADHD beings.

-Nutrition, Exercise and Sleep – The three most beneficial and powerful ways to naturally support ADHD are directly within our reach daily and yet so drastically overlooked!
-Sleep, nutrition and exercise can shape and maximise the affects of ADHD for their best – and for their worst.
-Understanding the role of physical activity on the brain, nutrition for cognition and circadian rhythm is vital for living, learning and thriving in an ADHD lifestyle.
+Nutrition, Exercise, and Sleep: The three most beneficial and powerful ways to naturally support ADHD are directly within our reach every day, and yet they are so drastically overlooked!
+Nutrition, exercise, and sleep can shape and maximise the affects of ADHD for better – and for worse.
+Understanding the role of nutrition for cognition, physical activity on the brain, and circadian rhythm for regulation, is vital for living, learning, and thriving in an ADHD lifestyle.

 Education